 WHY did they come?

 Clearly, the Magi were searching.
 The Magi recognized much of the truth of Jesus, who he was and what he would become.
-The Magi had a general idea of this God and this King of the Jews, but they didn’t really know who or what they were looking for.
-Bono and U2 were criticized some years ago by some supposedly orthodox Christians when they produced a song entitled, “I Still Haven’t Found What I’m Looking For,” which is about searching for fulfillment.
+The magi had a general idea of this God and this King of the Jews, but they didn’t really know who or what they were looking for.
+Bono and U2 were criticized some years ago by some supposedly orthodox Christians when they produced a song entitled, “I still haven’t found what I am looking for.”
+I can’t see the problem with that especially given the spiritual depths in many of their songs.
 You see, the example of the Magi was that they were searchers, not really knowing what or who they were looking for.
 They didn’t claim to have it all but they saw their lives as a journey of discovery.
 And in that they are an example to us.
 We don’t know it all.
-But if we, like them, are prepared to be diligent seekers, then, like them, we may be graced by God’s light, by our own Epiphany.
+But if we like them are prepared to be diligent seekers, then like them we may be graced by God’s light, by our Epiphany.
 When the wise men finally found Jesus, we are told that their first response was joy – “they were overwhelmed with joy”.
 That is what happens when we find Jesus.
 This is what awaits us at the end of the journey.
 Next, they paid him homage – they worshiped him and acknowledged Him as King.
 After the joy comes the worship.
 That means acknowledging Jesus as King.
 Jesus as the center.
 Jesus as Lord.
 And then, after joy and after worship, comes offering of their gifts.
 In response to who Jesus is and the joy He gives, we offer ourselves and our gifts to Him.

 Where can this Jesus be found?
 He is with you now.
 Won’t you seek Him?
 Won’t you recognize Him?
 Won’t you let Him fill YOUR life with joy?
 Amen.

 Elizabeth Ann Seton~The Very Rev. Lady Sherwood, OPI

 Reading 1: 1 Jn 3:7-10